The 5 stages of human development

 According to Freud, a child is dominated by the id or the pleasure principle.
 Thus a child always yearns to get whatever he/she wants but unaware of the possible result of the act.
 So a child is preoccupied with the erogenous zone – a body part which is responsible for producing pleasure through physical stimulation.

-The psychosexual theory of personality development is basically shaped and driven by the libido or the sexual energy.
+The psychosexual theory of personality development is basically shaped and driven by libido or sexual energy.
 This sexual energy would greatly affect the person’s personality in the later part of the development.

 However, if challenges at any stage of the development are not resolved, a problem may arise.
 The unresolved issues may manifest in the person’s behavior.
 A person becomes fixated at a certain behavior that is usually unhealthy.